|Will Travel:||Anywhere in the world|

 |SCBWI Profile:||Member Profile|

 Her future was in the cards...more specifically, in the kindergarten report card.
 Mrs. Reid wrote that Terri showed special interest in “writing and art in all forms.”
 So with a fistful of crayons that turned into colored pencils and then into gouache paints and digital art, Terri now illustrates for children’s books, magazines and educational materials.
-In addition to illustrating children’s media, Terri is the Illinois Illustrators Network coordinator for SCBWI.
+In addition to illustrating children’s media, Terri is the Illustrators Coordinator for SCBWI in Illinois.

 Let's Go Rambling!
 In my school presentations, I discuss my childhood influences in becoming an artist and a children’s book illustrator.
 Using my latest illustrated picture book, One Day I Went Rambling as the centerpiece, I show how an illustrator is similar to a movie director and must consider casting characters, mood lighting, framing, and point of view.
 “Rambling” is a term used to describe using imagination to find the extraordinary in the ordinary.
 In the story, a scavenger boy discovers objects that he imagines to be something else entirely, something spectacular.
 He gets deflated and ridiculed by the neighborhood kids.
 But he wins them over and later and with the help of is formerly-doubting friends, they all build something wonderful.